Z-MS/z-ms.github.io/src/pages/blog/my-first-code.md

 I think it'll be fun improving it now that I know more about web dev and algebra.
 Let's see how it goes.

 And that's the story.
 I'm grateful to Allah, my cousin, and all the people (online and offline) that I've learned from and continue to learn from.
-It's been a wonderful journey so far, and I'm excited for what the future holds.
+It's been a wonderful journey so far and I'm excited for what the future holds.